lsst-sims/migration_plan/README.md

 * What to do with legacy sims code that the project is no longer supporting?
 Part of the motivation for moving to our own build system is so things like sims_catUtils and API changes in the DM stack are no longer an issue.
 We need to hand off sims_catUtils, sims_coordUtils, etc.

-* Need to check (probably with Tiago), that this is compatible with the operations plan for telescope and site.
-I don't know what their plans are for their code--this might be a good opportunity for them to migrate to conda as well.
+* Sounds like this is compatible with what Telescope and Site are doing, as they are also using conda for their code.
 I propose that for operations we make a new package (that will have rubin_sims as a dependency) that will have the functionality to load up the current state of the survey and simulate an upcoming night.

 * Data files.
 Many of the repos currently rely on large pre-computed data sets.
 For example, `sims_maps` has pre-computed HEALpix maps of dust and stellar densities.
 Currently, we have a mix of solutions for handling these data files.
 Most of the repos have simple rsync scripts for downloading files hosted at NCSA, while `sims_skybrightness_data` is it's own repo holding only data and no code.
 I propose we write a simple sub-package that can be called to provide data blobs and downloads files if needed.